ironbar/luxai/reports/04_Modeling.md

 On a first step I'm going to train with the same data as `stacy` so I can make a direct comparison between them.

+I have created agent `obelix` which is not as good as `stacy` on local validation.

+I might do some variations with dropout because I have found that previous experiments with dropout did not have the correct number of final layer filters.

+Also I might reduce the white extracost to see how the errors during train change.

+Maybe I should increase patience to 3 because for example on stage1 I see that the learning rate was very quickly decreased.

+### 17.2.1 Predictions study

+I have concerns about the metrics and the losses used for training.
+On a first step I'm going to do predictions on the validation set and explore the data for getting a better understanding and new ideas.

 ### 17.3 Results

 ### 17.4 Next steps